coveo/source.coveo.com/_posts/2017-09-28-continuous-integration-of-a-sitecore-project-using-appveyor.md

 ## Conclusion

 Before using AppVeyor, I tried to setup another local continuous integration tool.
 After countless hours, it was still not working.
-I was discouraged and had hard feelings towards continuous integration.
+I was discouraged and had hard feelings towards CI.

 Needless to say I was happy and impressed by AppVeyor.
 It took me under 4 hours to learn the basics and have my first successful build of the Sitecore Habitat project.
-I really like the product as it has a low barrier of entry, and the fact that it is free for public repositories.
+I really like the product as it has a low barrier of entry and is free for public repositories.
 I plan to use it for a more complex Sitecore project in the near future.
 Stay tuned as I share my experiences as I progress.

-I encourage everybody who believe continuous integration is hard to try AppVeyor and experience how easy it can be.
+If you believe continuous integration is hard, I encourage you to try AppVeyor and experience how easy it can be.